 The stock keyboard in Android 4.0 has been given more love.
 It is now faster and more responsive compared to previous versions of Android.
-The suggestion strip is more accurate now and also includes an in-line spell checker.
-With one tap, you can select suggested words or add new words to the dictionary.
+The suggestion strip is more accurate now and includes an in-line spell checker.
+With one tap, you can select suggested words or add new comments to the dictionary.

 Copy-and-paste functionality has also been made easier.
 Just tap and hold down on the selected word and drag the handles to highlight the chosen words.
 Then, you can like “Copy and Paste” from the popup menu or remove the highlighted chunk of text wherever you wish to insert it.